-Zulat’s Human Rights Index seeks to map out the Israeli public’s positions on human rights, assess which rights are important to Israelis, and which ones are frequently violated by the state.
-Many indices on a variety of issues are published in Israel, but Zulat’s index uniquness lies in its focus on human rights and their violation.
-It was made in order to restore the legitimacy of the human rights discourse in Israel and trengthen the foundations set forth in the Declaration of Independence that have been eroded over the years due to the fact that Israel lacks a solid constitution.
+Zulat’s Human Rights Index seeks to map out the Israeli public’s positions on human rights in order to assess which rights are important to Israelis and which ones are violated by the state, in order to restore the legitimacy of the human rights discourse based on a commitment to an equal and just society